 Need a lift?
 Let us know… We can come to the airport and pick you up and then bring you back when it is time to go home.

 There are so many great beaches to explore along the Banana Coast near Trujillo, Honduras but our favourite is Campamento Beach.
-This beach is a 1km walk from the Alta Vista gate and is accessed through the Campamento Resort & Hotel.
+This beach is a .5 km walk from the Campa Vista gate and is accessed through the Campamento Resort & Hotel.

-The Campamento Resort & Hotel offers amenities including two swimming pools, a beachside restaurant, and washrooms.
-While accessing the Compamnto Beach and amenities, we encourage our guests to purchase cool refreshments, delicious snacks, and meals at their typico restaurant.
+The Campamento Resort & Hotel offers amenities including two swimming pools, a beachside restaurant, outdoor showers and washrooms.
+While accessing the Campamento Beach and amenities, we encourage our guests to purchase cool refreshments, delicious snacks, and meals at their typico restaurant.
 Don’t forget to check out their other offerings like beach horseback riding and more.

 Snorkeling & Scuba Diving